 Attendance Policy

 Attendance at all classes is required.
-Attendance will be taken on a random basis and those students who are not in class on that occasion will lose the opportunity to take a make-up exam.
+Attendance will be taken on a random basis and those students who are not in class on any one of those occasions will lose the opportunity to take a make-up exam.

 Homework